rbtcollins/bitnami-docker/vcloud/redmine/README.md

 | Uplinks          | d11p16v9-ext |
 ```

-Set the value displayed under `External IPs` in a variable named `EXTERNAL_IP`.
-This is the public IP address of our cluster and will be used while configuring the NAT and Firewall rules as well as to access the applications running on the cluster.
+The value of the `External IPs` field in the output of the above command is the Public IP address.
+Make a note of it and also set it on the `EXTERNAL_IP` bash variable:

 ```bash
 export EXTERNAL_IP=92.246.241.9
 ```

+This public IP will be used while configuring the NAT and Firewall rules as well as to access the applications running on the cluster.

-For the VM's created in our cluster to be able to access the internet we need to add some NAT and Firewall rules.
+For the VM's created in our cluster to be able to access the internet you need to add a SNAT rule and a firewall rule.

-The following command adds a SNAT rule:
+Add the SNAT rule using:

 ```bash
 $ vca nat add --type snat \
     --original-ip 192.168.109.0/24 --translated-ip $EXTERNAL_IP
 ```

-Next we need to add a Firewall rule.
+Next we need to add a firewall rule that permits outbound network connections from our VM's.
 Unfortunately, at the time of writing, this is not possible using the `vca` tool.
-So we will perform this from vCloud Air's web browser interface.
+So we will need to do it from vCloud Air's web browser interface.

 After logging in to the vCloud Air interface: